 Please note: This only for people who have this as a power

 .
-Someone who creates something in a mundane fashion is something else entirely
+Someone who creates something in a mundane fashion may be a Weekend Inventor

 open/close all folders